Testing, Placement, and Assessment Procedure - 50.03.05

 The test center administers the College-Level Examination Program® (CLEP), and the DSST (formerly known as the DANTES Subject Standardized Tests), both of which give students the opportunity to earn college credit for what they have learned outside of the traditional classroom.
 A fee is charged by the College Board for each CLEP exam; Prometric charges a fee per DSST exam.
 DSST fees must be paid by credit card at the time of test administration, whereas CLEP fees must be paid online in advance on the College Board website.
 An additional institutional proctoring fee must be paid to the college cashier prior to administration of the test.
 Students must bring proof of payment with them at the time of testing.
 Information about these fees is available on the test center web page and in appropriate publications.
 All fees are subject to change.

 In order to ensure credit for CLEP and DSST exams, students, including HCC students, are advised to contact their institution’s admissions or advising offices prior to taking an exam to determine the appropriate exam and required score.
 The exams are generally offered year-round, except during final exam weeks and peak placement testing periods.

-Howard Community College uses the untimed ACCUPLACER test to provide students with information about their academic skills in math, reading, and writing.
+Howard Community College uses the untimed ACCUPLACER and timed ALEKS PPL test to provide students with information about their academic skills in math, reading, and writing.
 The results of the assessment are used to determine placement for students in English and math courses and courses with English or math prerequisites.
-Some placement retests may involve testing methods other than ACCUPLACER based on student scores and as determined by English and mathematics division policies.
+Some placement retests may involve testing methods other than ACCUPLACER and ALEKS PPL based on student scores and as determined by English and mathematics division policies.
 Advisors meet with students to discuss their test results and course placements as well as other considerations based on placement results.
 No fees are charged for students who have been admitted to HCC or those being tested as a result of institutional initiatives or outcomes assessments.